 2. Dough is ready when its surface is dotted with bubbles.
 Spray a light coating of oil onto a Silpat (or other flat surface, the Silpat is relatively non-stick and easy to clean.)
 Lightly dust the surface with flour.
 Stretch and fold the dough four times, pulling once from each cardinal direction.
 Cover with a bowl and let rest 15 minutes.

 3. Lightly coat a large bowl with oil, then flour.
-[2017 tweak: Use rice flour instead of wheat flour.
-Rice flour does not contain gluten and the dough will release much more easily from the bowl.]
+[2017 tweak: Use no gluten rice flour instead of wheat flour.
+Flour does not contain gluten and the dough will release much more easily from the bowl.]
 Gently and quickly shape dough into a ball.
 Put dough seam side down into the bowl.
 Cover with a shower cap/plastic and let rise for 2 hours.
 When it is ready, dough will be more than double in size and will not readily spring back when poked with a finger.

 4. At least 15 minutes before dough is ready, heat oven to 450 degrees.
 (30 minutes is even better.)
 [2017 tweak: 460F and a minimum of 30-minute preheat, ideally up to an hour.]
 Put a 4-1/2 to 7-quart heavy covered pot (cast iron, enamel, Pyrex or ceramic) in oven as it heats.
 When dough is ready, carefully remove pot from oven.
 [I’ll often leave the pot in the oven for this step.
 It’s somewhat dicier.]
 Invert the bowl over the pot until the dough plops out.
 Shake pan once or twice if dough is unevenly distributed; [2017 tweak: Carefully try to slash the dough, it seems to help get a larger and more consistent oven spring.] the dough will straighten out as it bakes.
 Cover with lid and bake 20 minutes, then remove lid and bake another 20-22 minutes, until loaf is beautifully browned.
 Cool on a rack.

 A) I use weights for all bread baking.
 It’s way more precise, and it makes the results way more predictable.
 Highly highly highly recommended.
 I think that our scale may be an older version of this.
 Also- measure in grams.
-English measurement conversions are for suckers.
+Imperial measurement conversions are for suckers.

 B) I use a shower cap to cover the bowl.
 No fiddling with plastic wrap, and it’s reusable.
 The shower cap was about $2 at Walgreens.